sbohmann/freemonad/introduction.md

 the result by discriminating between Pure and Bind in Bind's constructor.

-This will probably be perfectly readable after having understood the introductory and minimal examples but not serve as a good starting point 🙂
+This will probably be perfectly readable after having understood the introductory and minimal examples but not serve as a good starting point.